Amy talks about her study routine and getting in the zone

 So it took you 6 months, but that was 4 months not full on, and then 2 months full on?

-Yes… Bearing in mind that I did the old Cert IV, which is quite different to the new one.
+Yes… Bearing in mind that I did the old Certificate IV, which is quite different to the new one.
 And, also bearing in mind that because of my teaching experience, I did not have to do all of the delivery projects, which are quite involved.
 So, in a sense, it’s hard to compare it with the TAE40116 now because I did get recognition for my Presenting skills and and knowledge….
 And, to be honest, the TAE40116 is more stringent than the TAE40110.

-To someone who is wanting to commence the Cert IV TAE, I would say to expect it to be about 4 months of weekly, consistent work.
+To someone who is wanting to commence the Certificate IV TAE, I would say to expect it to be about 4 months of weekly, consistent work.
 A lot of time needs to go into the logistics of the practical tasks.
 It’s not just “Ok so I’ve gotta deliver an hour session” – you’ve actually got to plan for that, make it happen, organise with people, and that takes time because you’re relying on other people to get back to you.
 So, the logistics of organising a time just to commence your project can be quite time consuming.

 Per day, how long would you say you worked on it for?